 It was sheer coincidence that he saw them behind one of the practical buildings on his way back to his room.

 From a distance, it looked like the three were talking, and then Kaidus walked away.

 Suddenly without provocation, Lisin and Jorva ambushed the boy with magic.

-What came next was even more startling.
+What came next had been even more startling.

-The smoke then formed into a figure and spoke.
+The smoke then formed into a figure, and spoke.
 It was unlike anything he had ever seen before.

-‘Master’ the thing had called the young boy.
+‘Master’ The thing had called the young boy.
 Even being a full building away, the entity’s words thundered in his ears.

 Kaidus stepped forward, and the entity vanished.

 Suddenly an oppressive atmosphere swept over him, locking him in place as the young boy stalked toward the two older students.